apache/activemq-artemis/docs/user-manual/en/security.md

 -   `org.apache.activemq.jaas.properties.role` - the path to the file which contains user and role properties

+-   `reload` - boolean flag; whether or not to reload the properties files when a modification occurs; default is `false`

 -   `debug` - boolean flag; if `true`, enable debugging; this is used only for testing or debugging; normally, it should be set to `false`, or omitted; default is `false`